-Tier 1 capital comprises paid-up ordinary share capital, retained earnings, eligible reserves and innovative and non-innovative Tier 1 capital, after the deduction of certain regulatory adjustments.
+Tier 1 capital comprises paid-up ordinary share capital, retained earnings and eligible reserves Tier 1 capital, after the deduction of certain regulatory adjustments.

 Paid-up Ordinary Share Capital

 Paid-up ordinary share capital is an item of capital issued by an entity to an investor, which is fully paid-up and where the proceeds of issue are immediately and fully available.
 There is no obligation to pay a coupon or dividend to the equity holder of ordinary shares.
 The capital is available for unrestricted and immediate use to cover risks and losses, and enable the entity to continue trading.
 It can only be redeemed on the winding-up of the entity.